ChrisTheITstudent/Care-Central/README.md

 ### `npm run server`

-Begins the json-server running on default localhost port 3001.
+Begins the json-server running on default localhost port 3001.\
 DB files are under db.json

+---

+## Features

+Care Central currently supports basic features for operational use of the application and for UX testing.

+### `Login`

+Login functions check the user within the database and check an correctly encypted password.

+### `Create account`

+Users are able to create accounts and these save within the database.

+### `Role dashboards`

+Currently supported dashboards are:
+*Family
+*Educator

+### `Ratio calculations`

+Raitos and children lists are avaliable on educator dashboards for viewing.
+Database integration isn't supported.

+---